-The economic expansion that followed the Civil War has been described as a railroad boom – much as the boom of the 1990s was a computer boom.
-It was a boom financed in part by the federal government, which supplied half or more of the capital for construction.
-And the federal government gave railway companies grants of land.
+The economic expansion that followed the Civil War has been described as a railroad boom, much as the boom of the 1990s was a computer boom.
+It was a boom paid for in large part by the federal government, which supplied half or more of the capital for construction and gave railway companies grants of land.

 Railways were tying together the West and the East.
-In 1869 a rail line from Sacramento, California – six years of work – met a rail line from Omaha, Nebraska, at Promontory Point, Utah.
+After six years of work, in 1869 a rail line from Sacramento, California, met a rail line from Omaha, Nebraska, at Promontory Point, Utah.
 This was the great transcontinental railway.
-Much of the work on the line from California, across the rugged Sierra Nevada mountains, had been done by Chinese migrants, who appeared more willing to tolerate the harsh conditions than whites.
-Explosives had been used and the death rate among the workers had been high, but the death rate had declined after the company building the line, the Central Pacific, had begun using less volatile explosives..
+Much of the work on the line from California, across the rugged Sierra Nevada mountains had been done by Chinese migrants, who appeared more willing to tolerate the harsh conditions than whites.
+Explosives had been used and the death rate among the workers had been high, but the death rate had declined after the company building the line, the Central Pacific, had begun using less volatile explosives.

-"Railroads," as historian H.W.
-Brands points out, "were the first industry to evolve a cadre of professional managers – men who specialized in railroad administration, develped standards for measuring performance, shared and dabated new ideas, and published journals."
-(American Colossus, p.
-22)
+"Railroads," as historian H W Brands points out, "were the first industry to evolve a cadre of professional managers – men who specialized in railroad administration, develped standards for measuring performance, shared and debated new ideas, and published journals." note60

 After delivering the cattle, the cowboys would celebrate, spending their meager wages and then begin the long and slow ride back home.
 From all of their riding some became bow-legged – a condition not to be depicted in Hollywood's Westerns.